RaymoZou/linked-out/README.md

 ![homepage](./demo1.png)

 ## What's Next?
+- Sort posts by name, date & more
 - Edit existing posts
 - Move rendering to server side with Next.js?
 - Move server endpoints to `/api` route and serve static client files from `/`